opnsense/docs/source/manual/how-tos/sslvpn_s2s.rst

 Next we also need to allow traffic from the VPN client network (192.168.2.0/24).
-For our example we will allow client to access anything on our local network(s), however you may decide just to allow traffic to one or more IP's.
+For our example we will allow client to access anything on our local network(s), however you may decide just to allow traffic to one or more IPs.

 .. image:: images/sslvpn_openvpn_rule.png
     :width: 100%